jafl/YUI-3-Stockpile/README.md

 This script assumes that you are using YUI Builder.
 If you upload a module, build_directory must contain a single module.
 If you upload a bundle, build_directory must contain all the modules in the bundle.
+(You can serve your own copy of YUI 3 by uploading it as a bundle.)

 The script will ask you for the required information, e.g., password, descriptions, or release notes.